mohanakrishna-2003/Data-Science/README.md

 # Data-Science
-The learnings of an Data Science Enthusiast.
+The learnings of a Data Science Enthusiast.